pkardas/notes/books/ddia.md

 likely to have biases.
 In many countries, anti-discrimination laws prohibit treating people differently depending on protected traits (ethnicity, age, gender, sexuality, disability, beliefs).

-Automated decision making opens the question of responsibility and accountability.
+Automated decision-making opens the question of responsibility and accountability.
 Who is responsible if self-driving car causes an accident?

-Besides the problems of predictive analysis, there are ethical problems with data collection itself.
-Though experiment, whenever you see "data" (eg. data driven company), replace it with the word surveillance (eg. surveillance driven company).
-Even the most totalitarian and presessivq regimes could only dream of putting a microphone in every room and forcing every person to constantly carry a device capable of tracking their location and movements.
+Besides, the problems of predictive analysis, there are ethical problems with data collection itself.
+Though experiment, whenever you see "data" (e.g. data driven company), replace it with the word surveillance (e.g. surveillance driven company).
+Even the most totalitarian and oppressive regimes could only dream of putting a microphone in every room and forcing every person to constantly carry a device capable of tracking their location and movements.

 Declining to use a service due to its tracking of users is only an option for the small number of people who are